qusers/qsource/README.md

 Qsource development.
 ================================================================================

+This a fork of Q6 with a large amount of differences from that original code.
+Use at your own risk.

+The forked code is released under a GNU General Public License, Version 2.0 (GPLv2), that means that all modifications done here belong to the Public license owners, that is, Paul Bauer, j. marelius, j. aqvist,
+s. c. l. kamerlin.

-This is a repository to hold clean and readable Q code.
+The main idea of this fork is to aim for clean and readable Q code.
 The code is in the process of being reorganized and cleaned-up according to best coding practices.

-We are documenting the code using doxygen and ford.
+We are starting to document the code using doxygen and ford.
 To generate the doxygen documentation do:

     cd docs/developers